About This Trip

 Dates & Prices

 Day 1: Arrival in Los Cabos

 You will be met upon arrival at Los Cabos International airport and transferred to our comfortable hotel.
 You’ll have time to relax before dinner, where you will meet your bilingual naturalist guide who will give an orientation of the week’s activities and answer any questions.
-Overnight at Tropicana Inn.
+Overnight at El Encanto Inn & Suites or similar.
 (D)

 Day 2: Cabo San Lucas - Cabo Pulmo

 After breakfast, we’ll head down to the waterfront and take a private boat trip to look for humpback whales that visit the region each year between December and April.
 After our trip, we will have lunch before departing on the scenic drive to Cabo Pulmo (1.5 hours).
 Before dinner, you will have plenty of time to unwind and take in the pristine beaches and natural scenery of Cabo Pulmo National Park.
 Overnight at Cabo Pulmo Beach Resort.
 (B,L,D)

 No visit to Baja California Sur is complete without experiencing the magic of Cabo Pulmo National Park.
 Home to the northernmost coral reef in the eastern Pacific Ocean, Cabo Pulmo is recognized as a model for successful marine resource management and is home to multitudes of marine species.
 Visitors to Cabo Pulmo are continually amazed by the quantity and diversity of marine life.
 Put on a snorkel and see it for yourself!
 Overnight at Cabo Pulmo Beach Resort.
 (B,L)